Which students have priority for being on campus in the spring?

 Even if you are not showing symptoms of COVID-19, you could still be spreading the virus.
 Amherst College requires face masks or other face coverings to be worn on campus in all spaces, inside and outside, with the exception of when you are alone in a private personal office or residence hall room.
 Make sure the mask covers your mouth and nose.

 Cloth face coverings are also allowed, but it should be noted that they are not as effective as the College-provided masks.
-Individuals who opt to use cloth face coverings should purchase their own or make them from household items or common materials at low cost.
 A cloth face covering should:

 Specialized transparent masks will be available for classroom use by faculty and students for special pedagogical circumstances (language instruction, performance, etc.) when it is critical to see mouth movement.